micmelesse/3D-reconstruction-with-Neural-Networks/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/iI6ZMST8Ri0/0.jpg)](https://www.youtube.com/watch?v=iI6ZMST8Ri0)

 # Getting Started
-The network was trainied using an AWS EC2 [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/) instance.
+The network was trained using an AWS EC2 [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/) instance.
 ## Prerequisite

-The projects make use of the several python pacakges.
+The projects make use of the several python packages.
 It is possible install these packages using pip.
-Use the following command to install the list packages in the requirments.txt.
+Use the following command to install the list packages in the requirements.txt.
 ```
 pip3 install -r requirements.txt
 ```